modularml/mojo/stdlib/docs/development.md

 cwd: /Users/jack/src/mojo/stdlib
 ```

-### Standard library dependencies
+### A change with dependencies

-This works alright for one file, but what if you're modifying multiple standard
+Here's a more tricky example that modifies multiple standard library files that
-library files that depend on each other?
-Try adding this to `os.mojo` which
+depend on each other.

-depends on what we just added to `pathlib.mojo`:
+Try adding this to `os.mojo`, which depends on what we just added to
+`pathlib.mojo`:

 ```mojo
 # ./stdlib/src/os/os.mojo